AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/omf/omf-connection-procedure.md

 ## Procedure

-To configure an OMF connection, follow these steps:
+To configure an OMF connection:

 1. In the left pane, select **Data Collection** > **OMF Connections**.